ThePalad1n/Computer_Vision/README.md

 # Computer Vision Repository

-Welcome to the Computer Vision Repository, where we explore the fascinating world of image understanding and analysis.
+Welcome to the Computer Vision Repository, where I explore the fascinating world of image understanding and analysis.
 This repository serves as a resource for enthusiasts and professionals alike, delving into the intersection of computer vision and deep learning.
-We utilize a range of tools including MATLAB, Python, OpenCV, and various deep learning frameworks to build, experiment, and innovate.
+I utilize a range of tools including MATLAB, Python, OpenCV, and various deep learning frameworks to build, experiment, and innovate.

 ## Description